ulovecode/gdcache/README.md

 ![img.png](doc/expiration-strategy-img.png)

 As shown in the above figure, each entry will have a version number.
 Whenever we know that this entry is updated and accessed by the user, we will update the cache until the entire entry is replaced.

+## Save memory

+The conventional caching framework will cache the content of the result, but the gdcache cache library is different from it.
+It will only cache the id of the result and find the value through the id.
+The advantage of this is that the value can be reused, and the value corresponding to id will only be cached once.